 Following the ceremony, Netanyahu arrived at the Élysée Palace for a sit-down with Macron.

-Posted by Ian Greenhalgh on July 16, 2017, With 2004 Reads Filed under World.
+Posted by Ian Greenhalgh on July 16, 2017, With 2077 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.